about us

 We are the keepers of the stories, the tenders of the flame, the ones who sit at the edge of the fire, listening to the land, to the people, and to the wisdom carried in the spaces between.
 This digital campfire is a place where voices rise, stories live, and connections are restored and nurtured.

-We are not CEOs or executives, creative directors or chief financial officers, titles of a marketplace don’t matter here, for we are all one people, one fire, one community – we are custodians, each tending to a different part of the fire we all share.
+We are all one people, a part of one global community, sitting around one fire – we are custodians, each tending to a different part of the fire we all share.
 We do not own the stories shared here – they belong to the land, the communities, the generations that held them safely, and the generations reaching out to grasp them.

 We are the fire keepers.
 The storytellers.
 The custodians of connection.
 And we are here to help you remember that you are, too.